rodralez/NaveGo/README.md

 ## Allan variance example

-Just execute the file `navego_allan_example.m`.
+Just execute the file `navego_example_allan.m`.
 Firstly, it process 2-hours of static measurements from an Sensonor STIM300 IMU.
 Then, it process about 5 hours of synthetic inertial data.

 ## INS/GNSS integration example using real data